Graduate FAQs

 I have a question about the application...

-Are all my application material due by the same date?
+Are all my application materials due by the same date?

-What material do you need in hard copy?
+What materials do you need in hard copy?

 Do you accept electronic transcripts?